 Pan Pan is committed to presenting performances nationally and internationally and developing links for co-productions and collaborations.
 The company has toured in Ireland, UK, Europe, USA, Canada, Korea, Australia, New Zealand and China.

-Outside of his work with Pan Pan, Gavin has directed for opera, including The 4 Note Opera (Tom Johnson, 2000), The Magic Flute and Hamelin for OTC (Ian Wilson, 2003), The Abduction from the Seraglio for ETO (Hackney Empire, London 2007), and Così Fan Tutte for Opera Ireland (2007).
+Outside of his work with Pan Pan, Gavin has directed for opera, including The 4 Note Opera (Tom Johnson, 2000), The Magic Flute, Hamelin (2003) and Don Giovanni (2016) for OTC, The Abduction from the Seraglio for ETO (Hackney Empire, London 2007), and Così Fan Tutte for Opera Ireland (2007).
 In 2015 Gavin made his directing debut at the Abbey Theatre with Midsummer’s Night Dream.
 Gavin is also a board member of the Irish Theatre Institute.

-In addition to her work with Pan Pan, Aoife works as an independent producer under the title of Lily Productions.
-Her company has produced Gavin Kostick’s Heart of Darkness (Dublin Fringe Festival 2007, Ulster Bank Dublin Theatre Festival in 2008 & Southbank Centre in 2009 – Winner of Spirit of the Fringe Award, DFF), Michelle Read’s Snakelight (Dun Laoghaire Mountain to the Sea Literary Festival) and Diet of Worms’ Strollinstown (Absolut Fringe 2010) & Cult (Absolut Fringe 2011).
+In addition to her work with Pan Pan, Aoife worked as an independent producer under the title of Lily Productions.
+Her company produced Gavin Kostick’s Heart of Darkness (Dublin Fringe Festival 2007, Ulster Bank Dublin Theatre Festival in 2008 & Southbank Centre in 2009 – Winner of Spirit of the Fringe Award, DFF), Michelle Read’s Snakelight (Dun Laoghaire Mountain to the Sea Literary Festival) and Diet of Worms’ Strollinstown (Absolut Fringe 2010) & Cult (Absolut Fringe 2011).
 As Producer with Arcane Collective Dance Collective, Aoife represented them at APAP in New York in January 2013 along with producing performances at the Guggenheim Museum (NY) and Dublin Dance Festival 2014.
 Aoife worked with META Productions since 2013 and produced their opera, Heresy, at the Dublin Theatre Festival 2013, Kilkenny Arts Festival 2013, the Mermaid Arts Centre (2013) and Project Arts Centre (2016).